 Like many retailers, Target offers price protection within an item’s return window, so you’re entitled to a refund for the difference.

 The only problem?
 None of us have time to check whether prices have dropped on our purchases.

 It scans your email archives for receipts.
 If it discovers you’ve purchased something from one of its more than 25 monitored retailers, it tracks the item’s price.

-If Paribus notices the price went down on the toaster you bought, it alerts you and contacts Walmart (or one of the other monitored retailers) on your behalf or tells you how to easily claim a refund yourself.
+If Paribus notices the price went down on the toaster you bought, it alerts you and contacts Target (or one of the other monitored retailers) on your behalf or tells you how to easily claim a refund yourself.